FYI: If you buy something through a link on this site I may earn a commission - at NO extra cost to you.

-Canine worms are nasty little critters which come in a variety of sizes and descriptions.
+Canine worms are nasty little critters which come in a variety of sizes and descriptions and your dog is depending on you to protect him from them.

 Puppies need to be dewormed several times during their first few months of life and adult dogs should be dewormed annually - even if there are no signs of a worm problem.